This article provides you with an overview of emotional affairs.

 - Do you often think of your friend?

-- Do you look forward to share events in your life?
+- Do you look forward to sharing events in your life?

 - Are you hiding this friendship from your partner?

-- Are you trying to avoid other friends/colleagues see you when meeting?
+- Are you trying to avoid other friends/colleagues seeing you when meeting?

 It’s at this point that the “friendship” starts becoming a wedge between the couple.

 When you share things you don’t talk about with your wife, you start creating a bond that is stronger than the bond you have with your spouse.

 This is one of the reasons why a strong friendship and intimate connection in the relationship is one of the best antidotes to an affair.

 As a woman in a strong relationship said:

 How could I have an affair, my husband is the first person I share all significant events with.
 I’d immediately have to run and tell him!